-Let’s discuss this putting into context the new variable affecting the global economy.
-With the rise in the number of COVID-19 cases globally, we have seen most countries adopting the orthodox solution of expansionary monetary policy, by providing their economies with large stimulus packages.
-This ‘stimulates’ the economy by increasing money supply, which would then lead to money becoming ‘cheap’(since interest rates are low) to encourage greater borrowing (due to the cost of borrowing being low) which would, in turn, lead to economic growth via greater economic activity as consumer expenditure (a determinant for economic growth) would increase.
+Let’s discuss this by putting into context the new variable affecting the global economy.
+With the rise in the number of COVID 19 cases globally, we have seen most countries adopting the orthodox solution of expansionary monetary policy, by providing their economies with large stimulus packages.
+This ‘stimulates’ the economy by increasing money supply, which would then lead to money becoming ‘cheap’(since interest rates are low) to encourage greater borrowing (due to the cost of borrowing being low) which would in turn lead to economic growth via greater economic activity as consumer expenditure (a determinant for economic growth) would increase.
 Hence, if we were looking to buy that new car that we have always wanted to, it makes sense to do it while rates are low.
 That way the total interest payable for the car would be lower compared to buying it when the interest rates are high.

 From the above illustration, we can see the example of ‘cheap’ vs ‘expensive’ money.
-‘Cheap’ money usually being a product of lowered interest rates while ‘expensive’ money is a result of higher rates due to increased borrowing.
-This suggests that the economy’s performance should not be seen as the sole metric to decide or influence one’s choice on either spending or saving.
-There will never be a right or wrong answer as it will always be necessary for us to take into account many other factors such as the allocation of our personal finances towards borrowed money, and also our ability to service our monetary liabilities.
+‘Cheap’ money is usually being a product of lowered interest rates while ‘expensive’ money is a result of higher rates due to increased borrowing.
+This clearly suggests that the economy’s performance should not be seen as the sole metric to decide or influence one’s choice on either spending or saving.
+There will never be a right or wrong answer as it will always be necessary for us to take into account many other factors such as the allocation of our personal finances towards borrowed money and also our ability to service our monetary liabilities.

 Undoubtedly, the most ‘viable’ option would be responsible borrowing to invest in asset classes that grow in value over time.
-A good example to look at would be value, growth stocks, and even real estate (as seen by the sharp appreciation in house prices in the past 12 years).
+A good example to look at would be value, growth stocks and even real estate (as seen by the sharp appreciation in house prices in the past 12 years).
 It teaches us a lesson on how we can make use of the debt model to make us money.